ogom/redmine_sidekiq/README.md

 Redmine Sidekiq
 ===============

 Background jobs will use the [Sidekiq](https://github.com/mperham/sidekiq) on Redmine.
 You can Monitoring easily used by [Sidekiq plugin](http://www.redmine.org/plugins/sidekiq).

 ## Features

 * Administrator can use the Sidekiq Web UI from the top menu.
 * Add to autoload_paths of the Plugin `/app/workers`.
-* Add Middleware of `sidekiq-status`.

 ## Installation